 Policies

-- These models are particularly well-suited for robotics because they function as a brain.
+- VLA models are particularly well-suited for robotics because they function as a brain.

-- They process both images and text instructions to predict the next action.
+- VLA process both images and text instructions to predict the next action.

-- Unlike traditional AI models that generate text (like ChatGPT), these models output actions, such as move left.
+Unlike AI models that generate text (like ChatGPT), these models output actions, such as move left.

-Essentially, you could tell your robot to “pick up the red ball” and it would do so.
+Essentially, with VLA, you could prompt your robot to “pick up the red ball” and it would do so.

 How it works: